RREE/grbl_parser_ada/test/bbt/check.md

 ### Scenario : Alarm 3
  - When I run `./bin/test_cl -l ALARM:3`
  - then I get no error
- - and I get `Alarm received, Abort Cycle`
+ - and the output contains `Alarm received, Abort Cycle`

 ### Scenario : Alarm 1
  - When I run `./bin/test_cl -l ALARM:1`
  - then I get no error
- - and I get `Alarm received, Hard Limit`
+ - and the output contains `Alarm received, Hard Limit`

+### Scenario : Message wo arg
+ - When I run `./bin/test_cl -l "[MSG: toto]"`
+ - then I get no error
+ - and the output contains `Message received, Command: 'toto', Arg: ''`

+### Scenario : Message with arg
+ - When I run `./bin/test_cl -l "[MSG: toto:ARG]"`
+ - then I get no error
+ - and the output contains `Message received, Command: 'toto', Arg: 'ARG'`

+### Scenario : Message with empty arg
+ - When I run `./bin/test_cl -l "[MSG: toto:]"`
+ - then I get no error
+ - and the output contains `Message received, Command: 'toto', Arg: ''`

 ## Maschine coordinates

 ### Scenario : one axis X